Content

 If you get tired of plain water, try substituting it with seltzer, herbal teas, or water flavored with lemon or cucumber slices occasionally.

-Getting enough sleep is essential for healthy hormone regulation, metabolism, weight management, and overall health.
+Getting enough sleep is essential for hormone regulation, healthy metabolism, weight management, and overall health.

 Sleep deprivation, on the other hand, is associated with unintentional weight gain.
 It can also disrupt hormones, particularly those involved in appetite, stress response, and insulin sensitivity.